 I have yet to locate any written information on the BSA website that addresses this situation directly, but I believe from past trainings that this is not allowed.
 If I am correct, where can I locate the guidelines that address this?
 I will need to have a conversation with my Bear den leader and would like to have some documentation as backup.
 I’m also concerned that my pack may suffer repercussions if any rules were violated.
 Hopefully this is not the case, but at the very least, I will most likely have explain to the other parents in the pack why their Scouts can’t visit the troop until they are AOLs even though another Cub Scout did.

-While it is unusual for a younger Cub Scout to visit a Scouts BSA troop, I’m not sure any rules were broken here.
-If the troop was OK with it, and the parent was there, and the activity did not violate the age-appropriate guidelines, then there I don’t think you need to worry any sort of rules violation.
+While it is unusual for a younger Cub Scout to visit a Scouts BSA troop, I’m not sure any rules were broken here by letting a Bear Cub Scout visiting a Scouts BSA troop.
+If the troop was OK with it, and the parent was there, and the activity did not violate the age-appropriate guidelines, then I don’t think you need to worry that there was any sort of rules violation.

-Even if there was a violation, I think it would be the Scoutmaster and his troop who would be responsible, not your pack.
+Even if there was a violation relating to this Bear Cub Scout visit, I think it would be the Scoutmaster and his troop who would be responsible, not your pack.

 Hopefully this Bear Cub Scout had a good time at the meeting and is now excited about joining Scouts BSA in a couple of years.

 Readers, what do you think about a Bear Cub Scout visiting a Scouts BSA troop?